drvinceknight/Nashpy/docs/discussion/support-enumeration.rst

 Thus :math:`\sigma_c = (y, 1 - y)` with :math:`0<y<1` is a best response to
 :math:`\sigma_r` if and only if :math:`\sigma_r = (3/4, 1/4)`.

-There are 3 spairs of strategies that are best responses to each other:
+There are 3 pairs of strategies that are best responses to each other:

 - :math:`\sigma_r=(1,0)` and :math:`\sigma_c=(1,0)`.
 - :math:`\sigma_r=(0,1)` and :math:`\sigma_c=(0,1)`.